yogevhadad83/Tactica-Academy-of-War/docs/Tactica_GDD_v1.0.md

 Logic:
-Target weakest enemy or weakest by HP
-Prioritize shooting or prioritize advancing
+Target weakest enemy or strongest enemy (by HP) Prioritize shooting or prioritize advancing